octo-technology/OpenTezos/docs/tezos-basics/smart-contracts.md

 Notice that like any other, a Tezos smart contract can only run on and interact with the blockchain it's stored.
 It can't interact with the outside world.
 That's where *decentralized applications* or "_Dapps_" come in.

-To build your own Dapp, please refer to the [Build a Dapp Module](/dapp).
+To build your own Dapp, please refer to the [*Build a Dapp*](/dapp) module.

 ## Lifecycle of a Tezos smart contract
 As we saw, a smart contract can only be deployed once but can be called many times.
+The Tezos smart contract lifecycle steps are basically two:
+1. Deployment
+2. Interactions through calls

 ### Deployment of a Tezos smart contract
-The deployment of a Tezos smart contract is named **origination**.
+The deployment of a Tezos smart contract is named "**origination**".

 When a smart contract is deployed, an **address** and a corresponding *persistent space* called **storage** are allocated to this smart contract.
 The smart contract's address is like its *identity* and *where* it lives on the ledger, while its storage is its *usable space* inside the ledger.

-Once deployed, the smart contract can be called by anyone or *anything* with a transaction sent to its address.
+Once deployed, the smart contract can be called by anyone or *anything* (e.g. other contracts) with a transaction sent to its address.
 This triggers the execution of the set of pre-defined instructions (promises).

 The origination of a Tezos smart contract must define its:
-* Entrypoints, which are *entries* where it receives calls
+* Entrypoints, which are *entries* where it *receives calls*
 * Storage
 * Sequence of instructions in the low-level *Michelson* language